I love making these Instant Pot Whole30 ribs because they are fall of the bone tender with the delicious crispy outer layer all in under 45 minutes.

-My friend Erin has a delicious roasted potato salad as well over on her blog, Meaningful Eats.
+My friend Erin has a delicious summer corn salad as well over on her blog, Meaningful Eats.
 Chrystal of Gluten-Free Palate also has a yummy recipe for Instant Pot beef short ribs that would be great too if you are looking for something a little different than our ribs.

 While I originally made these ribs in our crockpot, I have recently adapted them to meet our Instant Pot needs.
 If you’d like to still cook them in the Instant Pot, go ahead and just switch the cook time to 6-7 hours on low.